- This event has passed.

 A continental breakfast will be served at the beginning of each day.
 Coffee/tea and light snacks will be provided at each break.
 A light lunch (including vegetarian and gluten free options) will be provided each day.
 For those who wish to explore other dining options, there are plenty of restaurants in the area.

-Located in beautiful downtown Toronto, Ontario, Canada, the workshop will be held at 141 Adelaide Street West, 16th Floor, Suite 1670.
+Located in beautiful downtown Toronto, Ontario, Canada, the workshop will be held at 110 Yonge St., 17th Floor, Suite 1701 B.

-If you are coming via GO Train or TTC, go to Union Station and take the Yonge-University line (North) to St. Andrew Station.
-Walk one block north (140 metres) on University Avenue and then turn right on Adelaide Street West.
-The building will be on your right (south side) on the corner of Adelaide Street West and York Street.
+If you are coming via GO Train or TTC, go to Union Station and take the Yonge-University line to King Station.
+Walk one block north (120 metres) on Yonge Street and the building will be on your west side of Yonge Street.
 You will find a map of the Toronto subway system here.

 If you are coming by car, there are a number of parking lots within walking distance.
-The closest lot is an Impark Parking lot at 150 King Street West, Toronto which is open 24 hours.
+The closest lot is an Impark Parking lot at 130 Adelaide Street East, Toronto.
 Further information may be found here.
 Alternatively, if you don't wish to drive downtown, you could park at a subway station and take the subway.
 You will find a list of subway stations with parking here.

 If you are coming from Toronto Pearson International Airport, the Union Pearson Express will take you from the airport to downtown Toronto in 25 minutes and runs ever 15 minutes from 5:30am to 1:00am.
 See the Union Pearson Express website for more information and to purchase travel tickets.